AgneethMazumdar/powerpoint-maker/README.md

 # Purpose

-This script is designed to create a Microsoft PowerPoint presentation from a list of titles and urls and places an image onto each slide.
+This script uses the python-pptx module to create a Microsoft PowerPoint presentation from a list of titles and urls and places an image onto each slide.
 The script reads from a two column csv file and downloads, resizes, and positions an image onto each slide with its respective title.

 My primary motivation was creating a collection of images of movie characters, but this script can be used to speed up the production of academic powerpoints as well.
 Moreover, this script can be extended to include additional components such as bullet points, tables, ect.